quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part70_6.4_Magnetizati.md

 To perform three-point Lagrange interpolation for each interval of 5 MeV:

 1. **Divide the spectrum into intervals**: Each interval will span 5 MeV.
-2. **Calculate the polynomial**: For each \(x\) value in an interval, use the three points around it to calculate a 2nd-degree polynomial.
+2. **Calculate the polynomial**: For each $x$ value in an interval, use the three points around it to calculate a 2nd-degree polynomial.

 Example code: